kylegeary/memory-game/README.md

 # Memory Game Project

-This memory game is built without any frameworks, and only relies on dependencies to pull in the card icons and body fonts.
+This memory game was built without any framework, and the only external dependencies are for pulling in card icons and body fonts.